Khashiev/Java7/README.md

 Reflection tool enables to flexibly use class information during runtime, as well as dynamically change the state of objects without using this information in writing the source code.

 One of reflection capabilities is modifying private field values from outside.
 We may ask then whether this contradicts the encapsulation principle, and <br>
-the answer is no :)
+the answer is no. :)

 ![Time for reflection](misc/images/time_for_reflection.png)

 # Chapter II
 ### General Rules
-- Use this page as the only reference.
-Do not listen to any rumors and speculations about how to prepare your solution.
+- Use this page as your only reference.
+Do not listen to rumors and speculations about how to prepare your solution.
-- Now there is only one Java version for you, 1.8.
-Make sure that compiler and interpreter of this version are installed on your machine.
+- There is only one Java version for you, 1.8.
+Make sure you have the compiler and interpreter for this version installed on your machine.
-- You can use IDE to write and debug the source code.
+- You can use the IDE to write and debug the source code.
-- The code is read more often than written.
-Read carefully the [document](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) where code formatting rules are given.
-When performing each task, make sure you follow the generally accepted [Oracle standards](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html).
+- The code is more often read than written.
+Carefully read the [document](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) where code formatting rules are given.
+When performing any task, make sure you follow the generally accepted [Oracle Standards](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html).

 - Comments are not allowed in the source code of your solution.
 They make it difficult to read the code.
-- Pay attention to the permissions of your files and directories.
+- Be aware of the permissions of your files and directories.
-- To be assessed, your solution must be in your GIT repository.
+- Your solution must be in your GIT repository to be evaluated.
-- Your solutions will be evaluated by your bootcamp mates.
+- Your solutions will be evaluated by your fellow bootcampers.
-- You should not leave in your "src" directory any other file than those explicitly specified by the exercise instructions.
+- You should not leave any files in your src directory other than those explicitly specified in the exercise instructions.
 It is recommended that you modify your .gitignore to avoid accidents.
-- When you need to get precise output in your programs, it is forbidden to display a precalculated output instead of performing the exercise correctly.
+- If you need accurate output in your programs, it is forbidden to display precalculated output instead of running the exercise correctly.
-- Have a question?
-Ask your neighbor on the right.
-Otherwise, try with your neighbor on the left.
+- Got a question?
+Ask your neighbor to the right.
+Otherwise, try your neighbor on the left.
-- Your reference manual: mates / Internet / Google.
+- Your reference guide: peers / Internet / Google.
 And one more thing.
-There's an answer to any question you may have on Stackoverflow.
-Learn how to ask questions correctly.
+For every question you have, there's an answer on Stackoverflow.
+Learn how to ask questions properly.
 - Read the examples carefully.
-They may require things that are not otherwise specified in the subject.
+They may require things not specified in the subject.
 - Use System.out for output.
 - And may the Force be with you!
-- Never leave that till tomorrow which you can do today ;)
+- Never leave till tomorrow what you can do today. ;)

 # Chapter III
 ### Exercise 00 – Work with Classes